 The quarterly buying cycle

 January 1st isn’t just the start of a new year, but of course a new quarter too and ad spend follows a quarterly cycle throughout the year.
 Advertising budgets are frequently set quarterly and campaigns end at the end of the quarter, reducing demand come the first of the month.
 Throughout the year the first day of a quarter is often plainly visible looking at CPM drops resulting from this buying cycle.
+See this article for more about quarterly buying cycles.

 What to do if your ad revenue drops in January